Khanhnn00/knapsack/README.md

   <dd>bottomup_data.csv: Experiment on time complexity of bottom-up approach.</dd>
   <dd>topdown_data.csv: Experiment on time complexity of top-down approach.</dd>
   <dd>bruteforce.csv: Experiment on time complexity of bruteforce approach.</dd>
-  <dd>btm_optimized_memory_compare.csv: Experiment on memory complexity of bottom-up approach with optimization.</br>
+  <dd>btm_optimized_memory_compare.csv: Experiment on memory complexity of bottom-up approach with optimization.
-    On the left side, measuring memory allocated with n and W variables both changed</br>
+    On the left side, measuring memory allocated with n and W variables both changed.
     On the right side, measuring memory allocated with n changed and W unchaged.</dd>
 </dl>